Rajiv-jha/AppDynamics-Postgre-Docker/README.md

-# Docker-Postgre
+# Docker-Postgres

-Dockerfile and configuration files for Postgre-Docker
+Dockerfile and configuration files for Postgres-Docker

 Building the container images

-To Build the Postgre Container clone this repository and than cd to the relevant build directories and run:
+To Build the Postgres Container clone this repository and than cd to the relevant build directories and run:

 docker build -t appdynamics/ecommerce-postgre .

-Runing the container
+Running the container

 To use the docker images run :